🦕

 Jurassic · North America

 A brain the size of a walnut.
 Plates as big as a TV screen.
 A tail that could kill.
 What were those plates FOR?
-Scientists still argue about it.
+Scientists still argue.

 Ankylosaurus: Living Tank